FunkyyMonk/EzEats/README.md

 # Description

-Get Restraurant recommendations based on your preferences and location.
+Get Restaurant recommendations based on your preferences and location.
 Choose your Meal in 2 Simple Steps:

 1. Choose your Cusine Preference